Medicine & Dental Surgery selection process

-- Pass an interview stage for entry to the International Foundation Year programme
+- Successful at interview stage for entry to the International Foundation Year programme

 During the International Foundation Year:

-- Submit Personal Statement and Tutor Progress Report
+- Submit Personal Statement and the International Study Centre will submit a Tutor Progress Report

-- Pass Multiple Mini Interviews with Cardiff University
+- Successful at Multiple Mini Interviews with Cardiff University

 - Achieve the required grades on completion in your International Foundation Year